kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

 https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-Europe-estimates-and-NPI-impact-30-03-2020.pdf

+The authors:

-The authors sought to estimate the effect of the various COVID-19 (social distancing) intervention measures on the country-specific reproduction number *R<sub>m,t</sub>*, as function of time *t* (in days) for country *m*, based on COVID-19 death count time series from the following eleven European countries:
+*  sought to estimate the effect of the various COVID-19 (social distancing) intervention measures on the country-specific reproduction number *R<sub>m,t</sub>*, as function of time *t* (in days), for country *m*,

+*  proceeded by fitting a hierarchical Bayesian model to the COVID-19 death count time series from the following eleven European countries:
    Austria,
    Belgium,
    Denmark,
    France,
    Germany,
    Italy,
    Norway,
    Spain,
    Sweden,
    Switzerland, and
-United Kingdom.
+   the United Kingdom.

+*  generated COVID-19 death count forecast using the fitted model.

 The authors have very kindly made available their code here: